Olympics brings focus on South Korea's dog-meat culture

 At every major international sports event hosted by Korea, including this month's Winter Olympics, activists fight to root out the centuries-old custom.

-The 1988 Seoul Olympics marked the first time South Korea received international criticism for eating dog.
+The 1988 Seoul Olympics marked the first time South Korea received widespread international criticism for eating dog.

 During the football World Cup in 2002, French actress Brigitte Bardot campaigned to boycott the event.